Luca-Mencarelli/Decomposition-for-SCDP/README.md

 ## Code

-``main-random*.jl`` files contain the main Julia scripts and to generate instances and obtain the corresponding results (contains in the directory ``Results/Global``).
+``main-random*.jl`` files contain the main Julia scripts and to generate instances and obtain the corresponding results (contained in the directory ``Results/Global``).
 In order to run the code, it is sufficient to type in Terminal:

 ```
 julia main*.jl